1. Catch a concert or exhibition

-There is also a weekly outdoor market (Wednesday mornings) and monthly indoor produce market/farmers market and brocante in the Old Print Works plus quarterly markets in the Marketplace – a Garden Market in April and Food & Drink Markets at other times.
+There is also a weekly outdoor market (Wednesday mornings), a monthly (second Saturday) indoor produce market/farmers market, and a Brocante (first Saturday, March to December) in the Old Print Works plus quarterly markets in the Marketplace – a Garden Market in April and Food & Drink Markets at other times.

 Halesworth also looms large on the antiques and vintage trail with Black Dog Antiques, Antimacassar, Red Eyed Dove and several vintage/retro outlets.

 A date for your diary!
-The wildly popular Halesworth Antiques Street Market is always held on the Summer Bank Holiday Sunday!
+The wildly popular Halesworth Antiques Street Market is always held on August Bank Holiday Sunday!

 7. Architecture and Curiosities